-Information for professionals working with children and young people
+Information for professionals working with bullied children and young people

-Useful advice and resources giving guidance on how to approach bullying issues.
+Useful advice and resources giving guidance on how to approach bullying issues for professionals.

 Help and guidance

 The Department for Children, Schools and Families (DCFS) have published guidance on using technology to communicate with children.

 We are currently in the process of developing a community charter for all organisations to recognise those that address all aspects of bullying, our aim is to have this available to the public later in the year.

 Where organisations are loaning or purchasing equipment for children and young people to use at home, it is best practice to provide e-safety training, and check kit for sensitive/illegal material before loaning it to the next individual.
 The Safe Schools and Communities Team can provide safety training and general support for teaching staff, and other professionals working within the children's workforce.

 Online Compass (opens in a new window) is a free tool developed by the South West Grid for Learning that can be used by any organisation to assess online safety provision to help identify areas to improve.